sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The cpu request for the prometheus pods
+The CPU request for the Pod, in cores.
+Example: `500m`.

 ## .spec.distribution.modules.logging.loki.resources.requests.memory

 ### Description

-The memory request for the opensearch pods
+The memory request for the Pod.
+Example: `500M`.

 ## .spec.distribution.modules.logging.loki.tsdbStartDate